Geo-Web-Project/docs/docs/002-introduction/001-the-next-computing-paradigm.md

 The smartphone, directly and indirectly, defines today's economy, politics, and culture.

 The next computing paradigm shift will be even more impactful than the last.
 It will merge the physical and digital worlds into one.
-For a couple months, people called it the metaverse.
+For a period, people called it the metaverse.
 Apple is now calling it spatial computing.

-Whatever you call it, the internet won't be constrained to a glowing glass rectangle but will blanket our physical world.
+Whatever you call _it_, the internet won't be constrained to a glowing glass rectangle but will blanket our physical world.
 Its structure will define new virtual worlds and experiences.
 It will always be in our field of view.

 The next era of computing will be driven by augmented and virtual reality.
 Atoms will be replaced with pixels and bits.
 We'll build fantastic digital games, art, and tools that our brains will experience as part of a three-dimensional reality.
 We'll learn, socialize, and "travel" in mind-blowing new ways.
 Like each previous computing era, we'll unlock massive gains in productivity, cost savings, and new economic activity.